 Dr. Frederick has also been featured as one of "America's Best Physicians" by Black Enterprise magazine.
 He was named one of EBONY magazine's "Power 100," and recognized as a "Super Doctor" in The Washington Post Magazine.
 In 2017, he was named "Washingtonian of the Year" by Washingtonian magazine and in 2015 was named "Male President of the Year" by HBCU Digest and was inducted into the St. Mary's College, Port of Spain, Trinidad Hall of Fame.

-Dr. Wayne A. I. Frederick is a true son of Howard University—a proud and loyal exemplar of Howard University’s motto, Veritas et Utilitas: Truth and Service.
+Dr. Frederick resides in Washington D.C. with his wife, Simone, and their two children, Kirie and Wayne II.
+He is a true son of Howard University—a proud and loyal exemplar of its motto: Truth and Service.